strangerstudios/pmpro-gravity-forms/readme.txt

 == Description ==

 IMPORTANT NOTE: This plugin is under active development and note ready for use yet.
+You can also integrate Gravity Forms with Paid Memberships Pro by using the Gravity PMP premium plugin by Ristretto Apps. https://ristrettoapps.com/downloads/gravity-forms-paid-memberships-pro-integratation/

 = General features of this Integration include: =
 1. Add users to specified levels after submitting a form.